 ‘Most of our current senders that were not abiding by the highest email marketing practices were put on hold.’

-Which basically means that illicit senders are and were easily identifiable to them.
-The question is if they’re easily identifiable, why were they allowed in the first place?
+Which basically means that illicit senders are and were identifiable to them.
+The question is – if they’re easily identifiable, why were they not suspended in the first place?
 Was it greediness or negligence that lead to this downfall?
 Either way, it is completely possible that this was a ticking bomb they knew about.